 As fundraisers, we’re often tasked to do more with less.
 It comes with the territory.
-That’s why being more strategic with your direct mail list is key to ensuring you are stewarding your donations effectively.
+That’s why being more strategic with your nonprofit’s mailing list is key to ensuring you’re engaging with donors effectively.

 Often, less is more.
-But many fundraisers hesitate to go beyond the basics, like removing anyone who is deceased.
+But many fundraisers hesitate to go beyond the basics, like removing anyone who is deceased from their list.
 After all, the more people you reach, the more you can potentially raise, right?

 Casting a wide net is not always a bad thing.
 But you can do more for your mission and build stronger relationships with your donors by prioritizing your direct mailings by who is most likely to respond.

 It’s great that you’ve decided to try something new with your fundraising outreach.
 But knowing you want to make a change to improve and knowing how to do it are two different things.